tbm00/Command64/README.md

 Created by tbm00 for play.mc64.wtf.

+## Features
+- **JoinCommandEntries** run command(s) as the console when a player joins, if they have the specified permission node.
+- **CustomommandEntries** run command(s) as the console when a player uses a custom command, if they have the specified permission node.
+- **ItemCommandEntries** run command(s) as the console when a player uses a custom item, if they have the specified permission node.

 ## Dependencies
 - **Java 17+**: REQUIRED
 - **Spigot 1.18.1+**: UNTESTED ON OLDER VERSIONS

+## Commands & Permissions
+#### Commands
+- `/cmd help` Display this command list
+- `/cmd give <itemKey>` Spawn in a custom \<item\>
+- `/cmd <customCommand> [argument]` Run custom command as Console w/ optional argument
+#### Permissions
+Each JoinCommandEntry, CustomCommandEntry, and ItemCommandEntry have configurable permissions (in `config.yml`) that must be fulfiled for a player to use the respective feature.
+The only hardcoded permission node is for the help command.
+- `command64.help` Ability to display the command list *(Default: OP)*

 ## Config
 ```